-CHampions Aspiring to Make Pathways to Success – CHAMPS (formally the Transition to Independence Program TIP-Wayne State), is an evidence-informed, college access and retention program for youth ages 18- 26 who have "aged out" of the child welfare system and/or juvenile justice system and are enrolled students at Wayne State University.
-The CHAMPS Program in the Wayne State University School of Social Work exists to increase college access and improve the graduation rates of youth with foster care and juvenile justice history in Southeast Michigan.
+CHampions Aspiring to Make Pathways to Success – CHAMPS, is an evidence-informed, college access and retention program for youth ages 18- 23 who have "aged out" of the child welfare system and/or juvenile justice system and are enrolled undergraduate level students at Wayne State University.
+The CHAMPS Program exists to increase college access and improve the graduation rates of youth with foster care and juvenile justice experience.

 CHAMPS exists to help youth who have aged out of the foster care and/or juvenile justice system to realize their educational aspirations.